iosefmann/signal-chrome/README.md

 <hr />

 > Signal uses and includes a copy of [jQuery](https://jquery.com/) which is licensed under an MIT license.
+It also uses data from [OpenSources](https://github.com/BigMcLargeHuge/opensources), a project to list fake news sites.